fsi-open/datagrid-bundle/Resources/docs/templating.md

 ```
 From now datagrid_widget function will load themes for datagrid parts from current twig file.

-You can pass some additional variables that will available in context of each template block.
+You can pass some additional variables that be will available in context of each template block.

 ```
 {% block body %}